Jeremy C.-H. Wang

 Jeremy Wang TED Talk.jpg

-Born and raised in Scarborough, Jeremy’s foray into aerospace started in high school, working as a research assistant on vision-based aircraft collision avoidance at York University.
-In university, Jeremy quickly progressed through technical and leadership roles at the University of Toronto Aerospace Team, where he built, flew, and published research on award-winning drones, rockets, and satellites.
-Jeremy ended his time there as Executive Director, having doubled annual sponsorships to $19M.
-Jeremy worked briefly at the German Aerospace Center (DLR) and Space Generation Advisory Council (SGAC) before serving three years as CTO at The Sky Guys, Canada’s top commercial drone operator, where he founded a self-sufficient engineering division developing NATO Class I drones for industrial and military SOF clients while scaling operations across North America.
+Originally from Scarborough, Jeremy’s foray into aerospace started in high school, assisting research on vision-based aircraft collision avoidance at York University.
+In university, Jeremy progressed through technical and leadership roles at the University of Toronto Aerospace Team (UTAT) where he built, flew, and published research on award-winning drones, rockets, and satellites.
+Jeremy ended his time there as Executive Director having doubled annual sponsorships to $19M.
+Jeremy worked briefly on liquid rocket engines at the German Aerospace Center (DLR) and on-orbit servicing at the Space Generation Advisory Council (SGAC) before serving three years as CTO at The Sky Guys—Canada’s top commercial drone operator.
+As CTO, Jeremy founded a self-sufficient engineering division developing small and medium drones (<150kg) for industrial and military SOF clients.
+He also led the design of low-SWaP payloads for surveying and spraying, conducted the first drone flight in Canada to use a 5G C4ISR link, and helped scale operations across North America.

-Jeremy holds a BASc in Engineering Science (Toronto) and a PhD in Mechanical and Mechatronics Engineering (Waterloo), where he researched exact, approximate, and machine learning approaches for non-ideal computational fluid dynamics.
-Outside of work, he plays piano, reads WWII history, and enjoys learning about different cultures through food and language with his wife.
-Jeremy believes that anyone can lead, everyone must lead no matter their title or position, and the best leaders do so by example, expertise, and empathy.
+Jeremy holds a BASc in Engineering Science (Toronto) and a PhD in Mechanical and Mechatronics Engineering (Waterloo), where he developed exact, approximate, and machine learning techniques for simulating high-speed flows with non-ideal thermodynamics.
+He continues to support academia as an Adjunct Professor at the University of Waterloo and Royal Military College of Canada, and an Associate Editor of the Journal of Drone Systems and Applications.
+Besides work, he plays piano, reads WWII history, and enjoys trying new food and learning new languages with his wife.
+Jeremy believes that anyone can lead, everyone must lead no matter their title, and the best leaders do so by example, expertise, and empathy.